Gigsama/FullStack-Test-001/README.md

 ## Resources
 - **Design Specification:**
-  Review the design guidelines at [https://www.figma.com/design/8ebbsZw1iDQVUKsCOxWgZV/Full-Stack-Dev-Test?node-id=3-1377&t=YgGx0fzn0VoNAiNR-1](https://www.figma.com/design/8ebbsZw1iDQVUKsCOxWgZV/Full-Stack-Dev-Test?node-id=3-1377&t=YgGx0fzn0VoNAiNR-1) (redirects to Figma).
+  Review the design guidelines at [https://www.figma.com/design/8ebbsZw1iDQVUKsCOxWgZV/Full-Stack-Dev-Test?node-id=0-1](https://www.figma.com/design/8ebbsZw1iDQVUKsCOxWgZV/Full-Stack-Dev-Test?node-id=0-1) (redirects to Figma).
+  You can implement the web or the app design (up to you)
 - **Bible Translations Database:**
   [BibleTranslations on GitHub](https://github.com/jadenzaleski/BibleTranslations)
   Extract this database into your own database schema